What Does Lender Secondary Review Mean?

 • Long-term, low-interest loans for Disaster-stricken businesses are usually authorized in 21 days.

 • If the Disaster Relief Loan firm fails and closes, the SBA will chase the holder to discharge private possessions to settle a debt.
-Any tax applied by IRS will return to the loan debt.
+Any tax applied by the IRS will return to the loan debt.

 Microloan

-The Microloan program lends directly to nonprofit intermediate lenders, who then lend up to fifty thousand dollars to nonprofit child care facilities and small enterprises.
+The Microloan program lends directly to nonprofit intermediate lenders, who then lend up to fifty thousand dollars to nonprofit childcare facilities and small enterprises.
 Microloan borrowers get marketing, managerial, and technical help.

 Startup programs